astramieri/aws-cloud-practitioner/docs/integration/cloud_integrations.md

 Synchronous between application can be problematic if there are sudden spikes of traffic.

 It is better to **decouple applications** using:
-- SQS: queue model
+- SQS: queue model (producer/consumer)
 - SNS: pub/sub model
 - Kinesis: real-time data streaming model

-Decoupled services **can scale indipendently** from our application!
+Decoupled services **can scale indipendently** from our application.